Yandex Salario Data Architect | RUB 1.74M-RUB 9.46M+ | Levels.fyi

-La compensación de Data Architect in Russia en Yandex va desde RUB 1.74M por year para G14 hasta RUB 9.46M por year para G18.
+La compensación de Data Architect in Russia en Yandex varía de RUB 1.74M por year para G14 a RUB 9.46M por year para G18.
 Ver el desglose de salario base, acciones y bonos para los paquetes de compensación total de Yandex. Última actualización: 10/8/2025

 Nombre del Nivel